Skip to main content

 Back to download form

-Most organisations conduct tool audits quarterly, half-yearly or annually - depending on the value and volume of tools, the risk of loss, and industry requirements.
-High-value or high-risk environments may audit more frequently.
+Most organisations conduct tool audits quarterly, half-yearly or annually, depending on the value and volume of tools, the risk of loss, and industry requirements.
+High-value or high-risk environments such as construction sites and mining operations may audit monthly or even fortnightly.
 Consider auditing at project start and end, when tools transfer between sites or teams, or after any suspected loss or theft.
-Your company policy or contract may specify frequency.
-When in doubt, audit at least quarterly.
+Your company policy, principal contractor requirements or head contract may specify a minimum frequency.

 Frequently asked questions